sderose/zsh_argparse/README.md

 or into a single associative array (see zerg_new's `--var-style` option to control this).

-See the doc files for each zerg file, and -h on individual zerg functions, for more information.
+See the doc files for each zerg file, or `-h` on most individual zerg functions, for more information.

-Zerg includes a package called `aa_accessors.sh`, which provide most of the same methods for zsh associative arrays (hence the "aa_" prefix), as Python provides for dicts.
-I find these easier to remember than zsh's panoply of expansion tools, such as `${${(P)1}[$key]}`, and somewhat less error-prone when switching languages frequently.

 ==Error Codes==